geoffwhittington/vsts/SRC/outsystems-integration/overview.md

 To make the OutSystems Relese Task available, you must:
 - Configure a service end-point in VSTS/TFS for accessing the OutSystems platform;
-- Use the OutSystems Release Task in your release configuration.
+- Use the OutSystems Release Task in your release definition.

 Please refer to the following information:
 - [Getting Started](https://github.com/OutSystems/vsts/wiki/Getting-Started)